 Teamwork and Group Dynamics

-One of the most interesting things about the field of teamwork and team development, human-adaptive-systems, are that most of the knowledge and research has been known for generations.
+One of the most interesting things about teamwork and team development, human-adaptive-systems, is that most of the knowledge and research has been known for generations.

-Even as we develop artificial intelligence, algorithms, and technological advances – the understanding of human nature and how we interact when we work together is something ancient civilizations had access to, with no need for computers or modern technology.
+Even as we develop artificial intelligence, algorithms, and technological advances, understanding human nature and how we interact when we work together is something ancient civilizations had access to, with no need for computers or modern technology.

 Five Keys to a Successful Team